 Transform your business with cloud.
 Download your guide to developing a successful cloud strategy.

 Chief information officers fear receiving that phone call from the chief executive officer that the company is making an acquisition, needs to divest a business unit, needs to change course, needs to enter a new market or needs to downsize to contain costs.
 IT organizations can’t anticipate every change in direction.
 That is why it is so important to have an IT strategy that provides an agile and a dynamic IT infrastructure.
 An IT organization should be ready to quickly respond to whatever direction the business decides to go—in a secure way.

 IT used to be the only game in town when it came to the business seeking help to build IT infrastructure.
 Today, that is not the case.
 The business now has a marketplace of IT choices for computing sources and end-point tools.
-These choices include the traditional in-house delivery of compute power on demand, IT-as-a-service (ITaaS) and software-as-a-service (SaaS).
+These choices include the traditional in-house delivery of compute power on demand, IT-as-a-service (ITaaS), platform-as-a-service (PaaS) and software-as-a-service (SaaS).
 The most successful IT organizations today have assumed the responsibility for presenting IT choices to the business, and take a proactive role in ensuring the business chooses cost-effective and optimal opportunities.
 In essence, they are the service brokers for internal and external IT services.